A Curated Guide of Where to Stay in Florence

 These are the seven best areas to stay in Florence to explore the Tuscan capital

 All your bags are packed, you’re ready to go, but do you actually know where to stay in Florence?
 Thanks to our neighbourhood guide on the romantic, Renaissance-lover’s dream city, that is no longer a question.
 And if you have any other questions, the chances are that our comprehensive Plum Guide research has found an answer to that too.

 When it comes to the best area to stay in Florence, you can’t get more central than the neighbourhood surrounding the Duomo cathedral.
 This means you’ll be able to hit your number one sightseeing destination almost without leaving the comfort of your ultra high thread count duvet.
 Feels good, doesn’t it?
 The Duomo is located halfway between the churches of Santa Maria Novella and Santa Croce, and is the midpoint between the Uffizi Gallery and the Ponte Vecchio to the south and San Marco and the Accademia to the north.
-There really is no better HQ from which to explore the Tuscan capital, especially when you can spend downtime staring at beamed ceilings like in this Plum Guide Duomo hideaway.
+There really is no better HQ from which to explore the Tuscan capital, especially when you can spend downtime staring at beamed ceilings like in Plum Guide's Duomo hideaway Ladyship.

 For all you history nerds buffs - and don’t lie, we know you’re out there - Duomo is one of oldest areas in the city with many of the roads still following the original grid laid down by the Romans.